jhayotte/Note-Dashboard/README.md

-E-Voting
+Note Dashboard
 ========

-This nodejs project will focus on authentication and how to make a e-voting system
+This nodejs project will focus on authentication and how to make a note dashboard